 First, your doctor should evaluate you to decide if you have achieved maximum medical improvement (MMI).
 Have you healed enough to return to work?
 Will you have chronic symptoms that require treatment?
 Reaching MMI does not mean that your medical condition will not change after the settlement.
 It simply means that your condition is as good as it’s going to get.

 Secondly—and most importantly—you should consult with your workers’ compensation attorney; a qualified attorney handles work injury cases day-in and day-out, so they have the right level of knowledge and experience to determine whether you are being offered a fair settlement.

 Workers’ Compensation Settlements: Why You Need a Lawyer

 Workers compensation settlements are not right for every case, but it may make sense in your case.
 The only way to know for sure is to contact an experienced and qualified workers’ compensation attorney.

-At BDT Law, we practice workers’ compensation cases and nothing else.
+At The Law Office of Brian D. Tadros, we practice workers’ compensation cases and nothing else.
 Our focus is always on educating our clients and advocating for their rights as an injured victim.

 If you have been offered a workers’ compensation settlement, do not accept the offer without calling Brian Tadros first.
 We are happy to discuss the details of your case to see how we can best work for you.